JayBrown/VBBar/README.md

 * Open your shell, `cd` to your BitBar plugins directory, and enter `chmod +x VBBar.30m.sh`
 * Launch BitBar again; it should now load VBBar
 * During load, VBBar will `chmod +x` the remaining subscripts
-* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the OS X keychain; if you don't enter a Mapbox access token, VBBar will cURL the public Google Maps API instead, which precludes certain data like walking directions
+* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the macOS keychain; if you don't enter a Mapbox access token, VBBar will cURL the public Google Maps API instead, which precludes certain data like walking directions

 ## To-do
 * Move all nearby stations routines to subscript `nearby.sh
-* Tweak font colors for OS X Dark Mode; check for f.lux variations
+* Tweak font colors for Dark Mode; check for f.lux variations
 * Checksum comparison routine for online PDFs of network maps & station maps to determine dl y/n ==> possible?
 * Operating lines: include all stations of a line in submenu ==> possible?
 Or just cache online PDFs?
 * Disable/Enable all nearby stations (checked option)